syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 ## Manual Integration

 This topic mainly focuses on how to integrate the Syncfusion ASP.NET MVC controls manually into the newly created/existing ASP.NET MVC application.
-Let’s look onto the procedure for making use of any of our ASP.NET MVC controls within the ASP.NET MVC application.
+The procedure for making use of any of our ASP.NET MVC controls within the ASP.NET MVC application are explained in the following.

 ### Creation of First ASP.NET MVC Application

-Follow the below steps to create a normal ASP.NET MVC application,
+Follow the below steps to create a normal ASP.NET MVC application.

 1. Start the Visual Studio.
-Create a new MVC application by selecting File -> New -> Project and save it with a meaningful name as shown below,
+Create a new MVC application by selecting File -> New -> Project and save it with a meaningful name as shown in the following.

 ![](getting-started_images/Manual1.png)

 2. Build and run your application by pressing Ctrl+F5.

-It’s time to add some other essential things to your application that allows you to make use of our Syncfusion ASP.NET MVC controls.
+It is time to add some other essential things to your application that allows you to make use of our Syncfusion ASP.NET MVC controls.
 For that, follow steps explained in the Existing Application section.

 ### For Existing Applications